- 5 Days

 Next honor the legacy of Florence native William Christopher Handy, the Father of the Blues, by stopping at the W.C.
 Handy Home and Museum.
 Born in 1873, as the son and grandson of Methodist ministers, he showed his love of music at an early age.
 While his father was staunchly opposed to secular musicianship for his son, W.C. held fast and became a bandleader in 1896, traveling the U.S. and Cuba to perform.
 Delight in the opportunity to behold Handy's original sheet music, famous trumpet, and personal piano on display.
 His work continues to shine in music today, with his songs continually reinterpreted in idioms of blues, jazz, and pop.

 Lunch is at leisure.
-Check out nostalgic shops such as Trowbridge's, which has been open for over a hundred years and is the state's oldest ice cream parlor.
+Check out nostalgic shops, such as Trowbridge's, which has been open for more than a hundred years and is the state's oldest ice cream parlor.
 Perhaps try the orange-pineapple ice cream included in the guide, "100 Dishes to Eat in Alabama Before You Die" produced by the Alabama Tourism Department.

-Round out this musical adventure with a trip to the Alabama Music Hall of Fame.
+Round out this musical adventure with a stop at the Alabama Music Hall of Fame en route back to Birmingham.
 Honoring all styles of music and dedicated to the preservation and celebration of Alabama's musicians, this facility showcases talented individuals and their accomplishments.
 View the interesting and informative collections that include the tour bus for the band named Alabama.
 For a small fee, live the life of a music star (if only momentarily) by creating your very own demo recording in the studio!

 Guests will then take the complimentary group transfer to Birmingham-Shuttlesworth International Airport for flights home.
 (B)